fabricedesre/servonk/docs/target-devices-and-platforms.md

 To do: add links to the build instructions for each of the working devices.

 # Work in progress
+* AOSP 8.1 in Android Emulator - vmx from IRC #b2g, built but not running
+* AOSP 6.0 - confirmed working by Fabrice in Telegram group
 * macOS using Glutin - @novski in Telegram, confirmed built, instructions to be written and need confirmation it's running.
 * Flame - @penserbjorne has stated a desire to get this working in the repo issues.